Version One

 We are sure we have since passed on many start-ups that we will have to add to our anti-portfolio over the next few years.
 Early-stage investing is not easy and we make a wrong decision every day!
 But, this list should be a confidence booster to every entrepreneur that gets a no from an investor.
 Early-stage investors are more wrong than right.
 A “pass” means absolutely nothing about the future success of your company!

 [The original blog post on the Version One anti-portfolio was published on Dec 3, 2019.
-We have updated the post on May 18, 2021 and again on September 20, 2023 to include additional companies and provide current valuations.]
+We have updated the post on May 18, 2021, September 20, 2023, and June 5, 2025 to include additional companies and provide current valuations.]